VikkiCodesIn321/pythonnoobs/README.md

 # pythonnoobs
-This is some work I have been doing while learning python.
+This is some work we have while learning python.

-The file is intended to query UniFi Devices